henryruss2/annoyify/README.md

 # annoyify
- annoyify is a js library that makes making your website REALLY annoying easy!
+ annoyify is a js program that makes making your website REALLY annoying easy!